julien/testspy/README.md

 ---

-A silly program that scans a directory for "test" files and runs `go test ./...` when they are changed.
+A silly program that scans a directory for "test" files and runs `go test -cover ./...` when they're changed.

 Work in progress, don't expect much